wa11breaker/flutter-bloc.nvim/README.md

 ## Configuration Options

 > [!NOTE]
 > Currently doesn't support plugin invocation from tree explorer to generate bloc inside a folder.
-You will get 'attempt to concatenate local 'buf_directory' (a nil value)' as the buf_direcotry will be nil.

 - `bloc_type`: Specifies the type of BLoC generation